nychealth/EH-dataportal/content/data-explorer/physical-activity.md

 draft: false
 seo_title: "Physical activity data for NYC"
 seo_description: "Explore data, visualizations, and more on ways that environments shape health in New York City's neighborhoods."
-Description: "Datasets and visualizations of physical activity in NYC."
+description: "Datasets and visualizations of physical activity in NYC."
 tags:
 categories: ["transportation"]
 keywords: ["physical activity","transportation","active design","health"]